BostonTechie/vercel/README.md

 <!-- ------------------------------ -->

 now run
-  - npm i -D concurrently
- when you now run you npm run dev you should see;
+  - npm i -D concurrently autoprefixer postcss when you now run you npm run dev you should see;
   tailwindcss -i ./styles/tailwind.css -o ./app/styles/tailwind.css -w